joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 relational modeling, and the basics of SQL, but you will not need to know how the database will retrieve the data from disk, or what algorithms it uses to sort and filter the data to produce the result you requested.
 In addition to `SELECT`, there are SQL queries for creating, updating, and deleting data.
 Along with "reading", these are called the **CRUD operations** and almost any database needs to support them.
-(More on SQL in Chapters 9-10.)

 ## Databases in Applications

 Typically we are not writing ad hoc SQL queries directly through the database, but rather using software **applications**.
-A data-driven application (or "app", if you really must), is a piece of software that retrieves or processes data from a database for some purpose of the user.
+A data-driven application (or "app", if you really must use that word), is a piece of software that retrieves or processes data from a database for some purpose of the user.
 These applications serve as "front ends" and depend on the database as a "back end" technology.
 Therefore, the database must run as a